 I can say I've seen this muddabichin* side of certain bloggers - long established bloggers and sites.
 For no real reason other than a lack of knowledge.

 That is not my fault - and it's not really the haters fault for being hostile.
 It's a pretty baseless reaction, but their upset is more at the lack of understanding of how they think blogging works.
 They haven't had anyone teach or guide them in how blogging works.
-I am fortunate to have my wife and my own professional career in business development and commercial nouse at my side.

 What Pocket means by "professional Nerf blogs" is the fact you are a brand in yourself, and it's potential as a career.
 If you pick up some haters, it means you're doing something right!
 They will more often than not be your biggest fans name dropping you everywhere, generating curiosity in you, Embrace them, don't be upset or lose faith in what you do.
 It's your blog, and you alone decide what you do - unless you are tied down to an NDA - something that has become a curse and blessing for me.

-Let me use my wife as a professional blogger example.
+Let me use my friend as a professional blogger example.
 She covers fashion, beauty and lifestyle blogging.
 She works with many top brands and does product sample reviews but she gets paid.
 She commands a payment.
 Being well known for what she does, she Tweeted at the turn of the year she wanted to do a detox.
 A well known electronics company called Philips follows her on Twitter and their PR got in touch with her and asked if they can help her out?
 She said sure thing, and the next morning we had a delivery of a £300 juicer and a crate of fresh fruits and vegetables every morning for 2 weeks.
 All she had to do was write up her thoughts and opinions on using the product and the detox programme.